Carnagion/norris/CONTRIBUTING.md

 2. In this application, navigate to `Settings > Bot` and create a new bot.

+    > **Note**
-    > **Note:** Copy the bot token and store it somewhere safe - you will require it later.
+    > Copy the bot token and store it somewhere safe - you will require it later.

+    > **Warning**
-    > **Warning:** Do not share the bot token publicly or commit it to Git, as this allows others to log in as the bot.
+    > Do not share the bot token publicly or commit it to Git, as this allows others to log in as the bot.

 3. Set the bot application's logo, which can be downloaded from the University's [branding guidelines](https://www.nottingham.ac.uk/brand/visual/logos.aspx).